What is F Scale?

 D&RGW Cabeese

-Every standard gauge train from the steam era needs a caboose, and Barry has built two of them, both based upon wooden D&RGW prototypes with steel underframes.
-Each model is handmade from styrene and is scribed to mimic the tongue-and-groove boards of the prototype.
-Cast urethane trucks were reinforced with music wire and equipped with LGB wheels mated to new 6mm Gauge 3 axles.
+Every standard gauge train from the steam era needs a caboose, and Barry has built three of them, the first two based upon D&RGW wooden cabs with steel underframes, the third an all steel version.
+Each of the wooden cabs is handmade from styrene and scribed to mimic the tongue-and-groove boards of the prototype.
+Cast urethane trucks are reinforced with music wire and equipped with LGB wheels mated to new 6mm Gauge 3 axles.
 A smattering of detail parts completed the models.
-Built by Barry circa 2005.
+Barry built the wooden cars circa 2005.

 One of Barry's other 2005 projects was these three 42' gondolas based upon a New York Central all steel rebuild of a USRA composite original.
 The goal here was to create a very generic, vanilla flavored steel gon from the steam era.
 Plans for the NYC gon were found in a copy of Mainline Modeler magazine.
 Barry first constructed styrene patterns, complete with rivet detail using Peco track nails to simulate rivet heads.
 These patterns were then copied in a rubber mold and urethane copies were produced.
 Barry fabricated a masterful styrene pattern for the AB brake system triple valve and Miner brake wheel.
 These patterns were copied in lost wax brass.
 Once again, urethane copies of Magnus Bettendorf trucks were mated to the ubiquitous LGB wheels and 6mm stainless Gauge 3 axles which I provided.